FUB-HCC/hcds-winter-2020/assignments/A3_Bias/mane/blog.md

 ### Questions

-Pleas answer the following questions with at least 2-3 sentences each.

 1. What biases did you expect to find in the data (before you started working with it), and why?